PhoenixIndustries/phoenixblog/site/content/download/bspwm.md

 type="download-edition"
 weight = "5"
 +++

+This edition is supported by the Manjaro community and comes with bspwm.

 Bspwm is a slim and snappy tiling window manager with the focus on resource efficiency.